RemiDing/home-assistant-dimmer-with-shelly-RGBW/README.md

 ## Tasmota Rules for shelly_2 Switch
 ### normal toggle function
-on switch2#state=2 do publish stat/richelly/DVES_B062B0/power2 toggle endon
+on switch2#state=2 do publish stat/richelly/DVES_B95200/power2 toggle endon

-### hold will increment or decrement the dimmer
+### keeping the switch closed will increment (or decrement) the dimmer
-on switch2#state=3 do publish stat/richelly/DVES_B062B0/power2 hold endon
+on switch2#state=4 do publish stat/richelly/DVES_B95200/power2 inc_dec endon

-### inversion of increment and decrement for the next hold states
+### inversion of increment and decrement for the next inc_dec states
-on switch2#state=4 do publish stat/richelly/DVES_B062B0/power2 inv endon
+on switch2#state=5 do publish stat/richelly/DVES_B95200/power2 inv endon

 ### timeout will clear all functionalities
-on switch2#state=5 do publish stat/richelly/DVES_B062B0/power2 clear endon
+on switch2#state=6 do publish stat/richelly/DVES_B95200/power2 clear endon

 # Example for Automation in Home Assist
 ```